42+ YEARS OF SERVING DISABLED INDIVIDUALS IN NORRISTOWN, PA

 - Proof of any military service

 Certain physical and mental impairments are considered automatically eligible for Social Security Disability benefits – but that does not mean your application will automatically be accepted.
 We review all of our clients’ applications before filing them because even one seemingly minor mistake can cost you your benefits on your initial try.
-The Social Security Disability lawyers of Larry Pitt & Associates can also help you gather your information if you are having difficulties, or if it is not readily available to you, and will walk you through the application itself to ensure that it is filled out correctly.
+The lawyers of Larry Pitt & Associates can also help you gather your information if you are having difficulties, or if it is not readily available to you, and will walk you through the application itself to ensure that it is filled out correctly.

 Our firm can also help determine whether or not you are eligible for Supplemental Security Income.
 A person whose initial application is accepted will begin receiving their benefits very soon.
 But sometimes the initial application for SSD benefits is rejected.
-Larry Pitt & Associates has helped thousands of people in and around Bensalem who have tried to fill out the application on their own, or who originally enlisted the help of another firm for their disability benefits application.
+Larry Pitt & Associates has helped thousands of people in and around Norristown who have tried to fill out the application on their own, or who originally enlisted the help of another firm for their disability benefits application.
 If your initial claim has been denied, we assist you through the rest of the process, including the: